 Once you’ve aligned and taken a deep dive on assessing all parts of the digital supply chain, those answers help create a comprehensive business case that models a sustainable, scalable future state.
 Analyze existing data to map supply chain processes to identify improvement opportunities in each of people, process, and technology aspects.
 This, in turn, allows you to create a data-driven business case for the future to act as the guide for actionable changes and improvements.

 Bring the business case to life by developing a comprehensive approach that aligns key organizational priorities with both short- and long-term business initiatives.
 Pinpoint short-term investments and develop a road map for long-term transformation using the assessment and analysis of processes and data.

 The challenges posed to the healthcare supply chain by COVID-19 are causing the industry to pause, take stock, and transform.
 The integration of mature technology and standardized processes is essential and can no longer be viewed as a nice-to-have if hospitals and health systems are to transform their businesses, reduce costs, and gain operational efficiency (and independence) while improving patient care and creating better environments for clinicians.

-The benefits are clear: greater visibility into valuable data streamlined across IT systems, reduced risks, and vastly improved confidence in everything from strategic sourcing, supply contracting, distribution, and inventory management to patient service.
+The benefits of digital supply chain management are clear: greater visibility into valuable data streamlined across IT systems, reduced risks, and vastly improved confidence in everything from strategic sourcing, supply contracting, distribution, and inventory management to patient service.

 It’s time for hospitals and health systems to take control of their supply chain.
 Whether that involves leveraging internal resources, engaging with an external partner, or a combination of both, the goal must be to organizational in scope and industry-wide in thinking: to create and maintain a safer, more efficient healthcare system for the benefit of everyone.